 "City ID should not be null when stored" if you prefer (actually, I prefer that as you’ll see in further examples).

 isEqualToIgnoringGivenFields is very convenient for cases like the one shown above.
-You have a plain java object that gets enriched in your service layer so you want to verify that the process worked fine, but you better avoid comparing field by field or creating yet another object just to use it as a reference for comparison.
+You have a plain java object that your service layer enriches and you want to verify that the process worked fine, but you better avoid comparing field by field or creating yet another object just to use it as a reference for comparison.
 This method will ignore the passed field when checking for equality (therefore, AssertJ will ignore your

 In the next section, I’ll explain some other common, useful assertions coming with AssertJ that you can use in your Unit Tests depending on your scenario.